 It is better to ask for explicit consent to receive emails to prevent this from taking place.
 You can do so by using sign-up forms or cold emailing to ask the recipient for permission to send emails again.
 Try to emphasize the benefits the potential subscribers would get when they opt-in to your emails.
 However, this will not ensure that there will be no unsubscribes at all.
 It just means that the recipients on your list are those who want to receive emails from you and are likely to turn into loyal customers.

 When you use a single opt-in to add visitors to your mailing list, they needn’t confirm their subscription.
 They only have to enter their email address to become a part of your list.
 On the other hand, the double opt-in requires visitors to confirm their subscription through email.
-Research says that there are fewer spam complaints and lower unsubscribe rates when you use double opt in.
+Research says that there are fewer spam complaints and lower unsubscribe rates when you use double opt-in.

 Both single opt-ins and double opt-ins have their pros and cons.
-It is better to use single opt-ins for content upgrades and choose double opt-in for the rest of things.
+It is better to use single opt-in for content upgrades and choose double opt-in for the rest of things.
 The biggest problem is that with double opt-in, it may be challenging to get visitors to confirm their subscriptions.
 It takes extra effort to get readers to open your email in an already cluttered inbox.
 You can create a sense of urgency in the subject line to make readers click open your email and give them a good reason to confirm their subscription.

-Don’t send emails to your subscribers daily only to stay on top of the reader’s mind and sell your product or service.
+In order to reduce the email unsubscribe rate don’t send emails to your subscribers daily only to stay on top of the reader’s mind and sell your product or service.
 When you don’t add value through your emails, the readers are highly likely to lose interest and get annoyed.
 They may even mark you as spam that can severely ruin your email deliverability.
 You, therefore, have to adjust your email frequency based on the nature of your business, the type of product or services you offer, and the bond with the subscriber.
 It is also essential to send emails during the best time of the day to maximize the chances of the readers opening them and converting into paid customers.

 When readers receive an email that doesn’t match their needs and desires, things can get frustrating.
 Sending a series of emails that are not relevant to the reader will make them hit the unsubscribe button.
 Here the problem is wrong segmentation.
 You have to segment your mailing list correctly, which involves dividing your target audience into different groups based on their preferences, needs, topics of interest, and geographical location.
 However, this is just a guideline; you can segment your audience on other parameters as well.